-- Educate yourself regarding the real world effects of entering into a Landlord/ Tenant lease with T-Mobile;
+- Provide information regarding the real-world effects of entering into a Landlord/ Tenant lease with T-Mobile;

-- Determine appropriate rent, escalation and lease duration terms; and/ or
+- Determine appropriate rent, escalation, and lease duration terms; and

-- Get tips on favorably negotiating the terms of the proposed Lease Agreement prior to signing.
+- Provide tips on favorably negotiating the terms of the proposed Lease Agreement prior to signing.

-- Understand T-Mobile’s reasons for requesting any change;
+- Review the proposed drawings and advise you on T-Mobile’s reasons for requesting any change;

 - Determine what fees (if any) should be charged to T-Mobile;

-- Negotiate the Lease in a way that protects and supports your interests.
+- Assist you with the negotiation of the Lease in a way that protects and supports your interests.

 New Site Builds